bang9/agp-cli-agp/instructions.md

 **MANDATORY**: AI must read and follow ALL requirements in this file before any task execution.

+### Requirements Update Process

+**When AI Should Update Requirements**:
+1. **User provides explicit behavioral rules** (e.g., "always use logger instead of console.log")
+2. **User corrects repeated mistakes** that indicate a missing requirement
+3. **User establishes new coding standards** for the project
+4. **User expresses preferences** that should apply to all future work

+**How to Update Requirements**:
+1. **Read current requirements.md** to understand existing structure
+2. **Add new requirements** to appropriate sections:
+   - Code Standards (for coding rules)
+   - Git and Commit Standards (for version control rules)
+   - Tool Usage (for development tool preferences)
+   - Communication (for response style preferences)
+3. **Update version number** and last updated date at bottom
+4. **Be specific and actionable** - write rules that future AI can follow exactly
+5. **Use consistent formatting** with existing requirements

+**Requirements Update Examples**:
+- User says "use logger not console.log" → Add to Code Standards
+- User corrects commit message format → Add to Git Standards
+- User prefers specific response style → Add to Communication
+- User establishes testing requirements → Add to Tool Usage

+**CRITICAL**: Always update requirements.md when user establishes new rules to ensure consistent behavior across all AI interactions.

 ## Critical Notes

 - The `.agp` directory is a Git submodule (separate from main codebase)